MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 In this task, you will connect a Linux host to Microsoft Sentinel with the Syslog connector.

-1. Go back to the Edge browser where you have your Microsoft Sentinel Portal open and close the "Common Event Format (CEF) via Legacy Agent" data connector page by selecting the 'x' in the top right corner.
+1. Go back to the Microsoft Edge browser where you have your Microsoft Sentinel Portal open and close the "Common Event Format (CEF) via Legacy Agent" data connector page by selecting the 'x' in the top right corner.

+1. 1.
+In the Microsoft Sentinel left menus, scroll down to the *Content management* section and select **Content Hub**.

-1. From the Data Connectors tab, search for the **Syslog** connector and select it from the list.
+1. In the *Content hub*, search for the **Syslog** solution and select it from the list.

+1. On the *Common Event Format* solution page select **Install**.

+1. When the installation completes select **Manage**

+    >**Note:** The *Syslog* solution installs the *Syslog* Data connector, 5 Analytics rules, 9 Hunting queries, and 1 Workbook.

-1. Select **Open connector page** on the connector information blade.
+1. Select the *Syslog* Data connector, and select **Open connector page** on the connector information blade

-1. Under *Configuration*, open the **Install agent on a non-Azure Linux Machine** section.
+1. In the *Configuration* section, expand **Install agent on a non-Azure Linux Machine**.

 1. Select the link for **Download & install agent for non-Azure Linux machine**.

     >**Note:** Your Log Analytics workspace should show *2 Windows computers connected*.
 This corresponds to WINServer and AZWIN01 virtual machines connected earlier.